Samson Remote Controlled Weapon Station: Variants

 For example, the Samson Remote Controlled Weapon System for 30 mm autocannon is designed to be mounted on lightly-armoured, high-mobility military vehicles and operated by a gunner or vehicle commander operating under-the-deck.
 It offers optional SPIKE guided missile, smoke grenade launcher, and embedded trainer.
 The RCWS 30 is a product of Rafael Advanced Defense Systems.

-Israel has also installed a variant of the Samson RCWS in pillboxes along the Israeli Gaza Strip barrier intended to prevent Hamas terrorists from entering its territory.
+Israel has also installed a variant of the Samson RCWS in pillboxes along the Israeli Gaza Strip barrier.